There are no products in your shopping cart.

 You may get your first invite up to 6 months before you turn 25 – if you do, you don’t have to wait to book an appointment.

 Cervical cancer is very rare in under-25s.
-In the UK, about 65 out of 3,207 people diagnosed with cervical cancer are under the age of 25 – that means about 2 out of every 100 diagnosed are under 25.
+In the UK, about 92 out of 3,207 people diagnosed with cervical cancer are under the age of 25 – less than 3% of cases.

 Cervical screening hasn’t been shown to reduce the number of cases of cervical cancer in people under the age of 25.
 We know this because in countries where cervical screening starts at 20 years old, the number of people under 25 diagnosed with cervical cancer is not significantly different than in countries that start screening at 25 years old.